-This species is a pretty rare species with a range bordered by Baja California Norte, Mexico, San Felipe, and Saline Valley Salt Marsh.
+This is a pretty rare species with a range bordered by Baja California Norte, Mexico, San Felipe, and Saline Valley Salt Marsh.
 Arenivaga nalepae are a light sandy orange-brown color, and only invade homes when the temperature drops to abnormally low (for that region) temperatures.

-Due to how similar it looks to fellow members of its genus (and he fact that this genus was only updated once between 1920 and 2014), very little is actually known about this particular roach.
+Due to how similar it looks to fellow members of its genus (and the fact that this genus was only updated once between 1920 and 2014), very little is actually known about this particular roach.

 #4 – Arenivaga Sequoia